Seattle won’t be counting its unsheltered homeless population this year, a number that could be higher than ever

 “We don’t want anybody in the homeless world to be pressured to do this,” Berg said.
 “It is unfortunate because I think we’ve got some real problems this year… one of them is that there’s too many people on the street, and I think in a lot of places it’s gotten worse, and we won’t be able to know that for sure.”

-Organizing such a count has always been a huge effort, said Alison Eisinger, director of the Seattle King County Coalition on Homelessness, which started the count in 1979 and managed it until 2016.
+Organizing such a count has always been a huge effort, said Alison Eisinger, director of the Seattle King County Coalition on Homelessness, which has been invovled for decades and managed the count until 2016.

 “We have to recognize that six or seven thousand people are outside after the shelters are full.
 Every night,” Eisinger said.
 That doesn’t negate the good work at is done in shelters … it tells us, painfully, truthfully, every damn January, here is the gap between what we’re doing and what people need.”